nodesource/nsolid-buildpack-cf-v3/README.md

       "node" : "8.x"
     }

-By default, the N|Solid Runtime corresponding to Node.js 6.x (Boron) LTS will be used.
+By default, the N|Solid Runtime corresponding to Node.js 10.x (Dubnium) LTS will be used.

 Customizing use of the buildpack